 If you’re traveling alone, always choose the back seat.
 According to Dave Sutton, spokesperson for Who’s Driving You?, a public safety campaign from the Taxicab, Limousine & Paratransit Association that promotes for-hire vehicle safety, “Many of the incidents that we’ve seen … have happened to passengers riding up front.”

 A driver should never ask you to pay cash for your ride.
-Now both Uber and Lyft give you an option to tip after your trip, so there’s no need to have your wallet out during a rideshare.
+Both Uber and Lyft give you an option to tip through the app after your trip, so there’s no need to have your wallet out during a rideshare.

 If you’re in an unfamiliar city or area, make sure to track your route on your own maps app to ensure the driver is following the correct route.
-And, if you’re getting picked up from the airport, always be sure to follow the prompted instructions when you open the rideshare app.
+If you’re getting picked up from the airport, be sure to follow the prompted instructions when you open the rideshare app.